Bharat9848/notes/SystemDesign/Design.md

 - write policies:
   1. write-through cache
   2. write-back cache
-  3. write arround cache
+  3. write around cache
 - Eviction policies
   1. Least recently used
   2. Least frequently used
   3. Most recently used
   4. most frequently used
-- Cache Invalidation policy
+- Cache Invalidation policy/
   1. Active expriration
-  2. passive expiration
+  2. passive expiration: This strategy do cache eviction in a separate thread.
+It is favourable in high volume and high concurrent cache.
+As in Active expiration evicting same key candidate in different threads will present a race condition and requires some locking mechanism.
+  Cache coherence: invalidated data should get reflected in all the data copies across replicas.
 - Data partitioning
   1. consistent hashing
 - Data storage